 So, when I received the following email from a reader, I thought it would be a great time to dig deeper and learn more about this beloved t-shirt to see what all the fuss is about.

-I have been on a mission for the last couple of years (on and off) searching for someone who sells Screen Stars as they are my favorite t-shirt of all time.
+I’ve been on a mission for the last couple of years (on and off) searching for someone who sells Screen Stars tees as they are my favorite t-shirt of all time.

 Thank you for your time.

 Screen Stars T-Shirts